sebhoof/SolarAxionFlux/README.md

 This code has been published under the BSD 3-clause license.
 Consult the [LICENSE](LICENSE) file for details.

 ## Example results
 We use the code for our study on &ldquo;Quantifying uncertainties in the solar axion flux and their impact on determining axion model parameters.&rdquo; The preprint is available at [arXiv:2101.08789](https://arxiv.org/abs/2101.08789).
+The calculations of the axion flux from nuclear transitions was added for the project available at [arXiv:2111.06407](https://arxiv.org/abs/2111.06407).

 <p>
 <p align="center">